Polynesian tattoo symbol: people

 aniata tattoo symbol

-The enata symbol of the next tattoo, holding a spear above the head, represents a warrior:
+An enata symbol holding a spear above its head to specifically represent a warrior:

-You can click on the photos to read the full description of each tattoo.
+You can click on the photos to read the full description of each tattoo on TattooTribes.